engineered-by-tenoch/gesture-timer/README.md

 ## Overview
-A responsive electronic timer that utilizes specific specific input patterns from an ultrasonic sensor to toggle functions instead of traditional buttons.
+A responsive electronic timer that utilizes specific input patterns from an ultrasonic sensor to toggle functions instead of traditional buttons.

 ## Components